 Kasey was born in Alaska and raised in Billings, Montana.
 She graduated in 2011 as a Presidential Leadership Scholar at the University of Montana in Missoula with a degree in Education.
-Growing up in the world of adventure travel, it was only natural for Kasey to jump in to the family business upon entering “the real world”.
-Currently, Kasey works full time at Austin Adventures as the Vice President of Operations.
+Growing up in the world of adventure travel, it was only natural for Kasey to jump into the family business upon entering “the real world”.
+Kasey works full time at Austin Adventures as the President.
 This allows her to work closely with AA’s U.S. and European guides as well as tour operators worldwide.
 Due to a full-time office schedule, Kasey’s guiding days are more limited than what they used to be, but she still jumps at the chance to hop on a tour whenever possible.
 She’s guided trips across the western US and travels abroad (usually to attend adventure travel conferences or study “future trip territory”) on a regular basis.
 In her free time, she enjoys hiking in Montana’s beautiful mountains, competing in triathlons, reading, and fishing with her dad.

 Kasey was honored as the world’s top family guide in 2014 by OUTSIDE Magazine.
 This year, OUTSIDE tapped its global network of correspondents who traveled across America, to Belize, Switzerland, Italy, and beyond identifying the best guides, lodges, adventures, hotels, getaways, and more.
 Kasey was chosen as one of the top 8 guides in the world, winning in the family category.

 What’s your favorite vacation destination?

 Anywhere in the mountains at any time of year.
 Outside of the US, my favorite country on the planet is Peru!

 What is your favorite historical site, castle, museum, etc.?

 The Museum of the Rockies in Bozeman, MT.